 Contact DSD Insurance with any changes or corrections.

 Commercial auto insurance “follows the vehicle”.
 If the individual operating your vehicle has a valid driver’s license and your permission, they are covered under your insurance policy and your coverage will be primary in any accident they may have.
 If you have an individual who will operate your vehicle on a regular basis, please contact us so we can add them as a scheduled driver on your policy.

 How does my rental reimbursement work?

 The standard distributor Insurance package with Allstate commercial auto coverage provides up to $80 per day for 45 days for a rental vehicle you must use as a result of a covered collision or comprehensive loss.
+However, if you would like to increase your rental coverage limits to $125 per day for 50 days, please call our office and we can take care of this for you!
 It does not provide coverage for the use of a rental vehicle that is needed for any reason other than a covered loss to a vehicle scheduled on your policy (example: mechanical breakdown).
 Check your coverage for policy limits.

 Does my commercial auto coverage extend to a rental vehicle?

 Standard distributor insurance package includes hired auto coverage and hired auto physical damage.
 This coverage extends liability, collision and comprehensive coverage to any vehicle you may rent or borrow.
 Unless you have chosen to exclude this coverage, coverage would be provided for any vehicle you rent to use in your business either as a replacement for a scheduled vehicle or as an additional vehicle.